 Additionally, the statute of limitations deadline only applies to how long you have to file a particular case.
 Therefore, once you file your case, how long it takes to adjudicate the case does not count against your time limit.

-If you wish to know more about the statute of limitations in Pennsylvania, you should speak with an experienced Philadelphia personal injury lawyer.
+If you wish to know more about the statute of limitations in Pennsylvania, you should speak with an experienced Montgomery County personal injury lawyer.

 How to Extend the Statute of Limitations Deadline

 If you believe the filing deadline for your brain injury case is quickly approaching or has already passed, you may still have options available to extend your filing deadline.

 One possibility to extend the statute of limitations involves being under the age of majority when you suffered the brain injury.
 When you suffer an injury while you are under the age of 18, the filing deadline’s clock will not begin to run until you turn 18.
 This means if you suffered a brain injury at the age of 16, the statute of limitations deadline for your case would not begin to run until your 18th birthday.
 You have an additional two years after you turn 18 to file your case.
 This method of delaying the statute of limitations is referred to as “infancy.”
 However, you do not have to wait until you are 18, and your parents can bring a personal injury lawsuit on your behalf if you suffered a brain injury as a minor.

 Another method for extending the statute of limitations is Pennsylvania’s discovery rule.
 The discovery rule states that an individual who is unaware of their injury or does not have a reason to suspect they are injured will not immediately be held to the two-year time limit.
 The statute of limitations will begin to run once they discover the injury and its cause.
 For example, if you are in a car accident and suffer a brain injury you do not know about, the statute of limitations will be delayed until you discover the injury.
 This rule often applies even if you only discover the injury after the standard two-years from the injury.